syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ## Adding annotation for multiple axes

-When there are multiple axes, annotations can also be added to a particular axis by using the [XAxisName]() and [YAxisName]() properties.
-This can be shown in the code snippet below:
+When there are multiple axes, annotations can be added to a particular axis using the [XAxisName]() and [YAxisName]() properties.
+This is demonstrated in the code snippet below:

 {% tabs %}